 Mark was a Kauffman Fellow at Panorama Capital focused on private and public healthcare technology investments.
 He served on the board of directors of Itero Biopharmaceuticals and was a board observer at Presidio Pharmaceuticals and PowerVision.
 He was the recipient of the 2012 Jeff Timmons Memorial Award in recognition of his contributions to the Kauffman Fellows organization and service to the Kauffman Fellows Program.

 Mark lives in San Juan, Puerto Rico.
 Outside of work he maintains an athletic and active schedule often competing in beach volleyball tournaments.
-He enjoys playing golf, is a connoisseur of wine and beer, and is an avid reader citing The Intelligent Investor and The Art of War as two of his favorite novels.
+He enjoys playing golf, is a connoisseur of wine and beer, and is an avid reader citing The Intelligent Investor and The Art of War as two of his favorite books.

 The AlphaCentric LifeSci Capital Healthcare Fund leverages the hands-on scientific achievements of Mark to invest in biotech and healthcare equities and the experience of 20+ PhDs and MDs with the objective of seeking long-term appreciation.
 LifeSci Partners is the leading provider of strategic scientific consulting services in the areas of investor relations, public relations, corporate communications, executive search, and capital markets advisory.
 Combining deep domain expertise in the life sciences with decades of experience in capital markets and corporate communications, LifeSci Partners delivers unparalleled services to life sciences companies globally.